Leslie A. Robertson

 Research

-Broadly, my research examines the circulation of forms of social knowledge (public histories, anthropological theories and representations, colonial legends, medical discourses), in sensitive political and cultural contexts (settler colonialism, historical immigration, labour conflict, medical crises, resource extraction).
+Broadly, my research examines forms of social knowledge (public histories, witness accounts, anthropological theories and representations, colonial legends, medical discourses), as they circulate in sensitive political and cultural contexts (settler colonialism, extractivism, medical crises, war, historical immigration, labour conflict).

 Primary Research Projects:

 (2019 – ) Re-Inhabiting History: Making the Past in Nak’azdli Territory- Re-Animating Customary Memory Genres.
-With Nak’azdli Natural Resources.
+Collaborative work with Nak’azdli Whut’en (Dené) Natural Resources Department.
+Traditional narratives, co-analyses of anthropological field notes, oral histories about colonial events and pre-colonial life.
 (SSHRC Partnership Engage Grant).

 (2013-2016) Reasserting ‘Namgis Food Sovereignty in an Era of Climate Change.
 With ‘Namgis Nation, Terre Satterfield PI.
 (Peter Wall Solutions Initiative).
 What would it take (time, labour, cost, etc.), for the ‘Namgis Nation to be food sovereign?